How Can Learning Motivation and Problem-Solving Predict the Mathematical Disposition of Primary Students?

 May 14, 2025

-This study aims to analyze the simultaneous impact of learning motivation (affective aspect) and problem-solving (cognitive aspect) on the mathematical disposition of primary students.
+This study aims to analyse the simultaneous impact of learning motivation (affective aspect) and problem-solving (cognitive aspect) on the mathematical disposition of primary students.
 Using a quantitative survey with a cross-sectional design, data were collected from 81 fourth-grade students through validated questionnaires and problem-solving tests.
-Multiple linear regression was applied after classical assumption testing.
-The results indicated that both variables significantly affect mathematical disposition when analyzed together.
+Multiple linear regression was applied after verifying the classical assumptions.
+The results indicated that both variables significantly affect mathematical disposition when analysed together.
 However, only problem-solving showed a significant partial effect.
-This suggests that cognitive skills are more dominant than affective factors in shaping students' mathematical disposition.
-These findings highlight the implication of the need to strengthen problem-solving skills from an early age as a foundation for positive attitudes toward mathematics.
+This suggests that cognitive skills are more dominant than affective factors in shaping students’ mathematical disposition.
+These findings highlight the importance of strengthening problem- solving skills from an early age as a foundation for developing positive attitudes toward mathematics.
 The study contributes to theoretical development by integrating cognitive and affective dimensions and offers practical implications for enhancing learning strategies in primary education.